This post contains links that we may earn a small commission for at no cost to you read more

 The Ergatta has other companies sitting up and taking notice.
 It uses interactive gaming experience to make rowing more fun.

 What makes Ergatta different from other water rowers?
 It’s mainly the programming, which uses games and racing, rather than traditional rowing workouts.
 It’s not the Hydrow, but it does have its own appeal.
+If you would like to compare Ergatta with other rowers, be sure to read Ergatta vs Hydrow or Ergatta vs Nordictrack Rowers.

 It works like most video games.
 As your rowing capacity and speed improves, you unlock new game levels.
 If you like competitive racing, the Ergatta offers this as well.
 You can race against rowers who are in the same fitness levels as you, for a set number of minutes or meters as the goal.